Going Plural: what to consider before becoming a Non-Executive Director

-For thirty years, clients have asked us to find non-executive directors who can add real value.
-And the demand for part-timers with firepower keeps on growing, driven not only by corporate governance concerns but also by the need for wide ranging strategic acumen in both commercial and non-commercial organisations from aero-engines to government and charities.
+For years, clients have been asking us to find non-executive directors who can add real value.
+And the demand for part-timers with firepower keeps on growing – driven not only by corporate governance concerns but also by the need for wide ranging strategic acumen in both commercial and non-commercial organisations from aero-engines to government and charities.
 Today there are unprecedented opportunities for talented top executives to build a satisfying portfolio of part-time appointments – until, eventually, they can give up the day job.

 Non-executive directorships are not, however, an easy option.
 Increased pressure and public scrutiny make the posts demanding and stimulating.
 But for the adept executive whose need to run the show has been assuaged, non-executive directorships make a logical next step in career terms.
 We are often asked for advice from senior managers ready to ‘go plural’.
 If you’re contemplating non-executive life, here are some tips we have learned from years in the search business.

 Fifteen years ago, the opportunities were relatively scarce.
 Candidates would normally be in their late 50s or early 60s before they could hope to put together a suitable portfolio.
 And then, only if they had the right connections.